 Neuro Lyme Disease and Complication if Left Untreated

 Lyme neuroborreliosis (LNB) may be mixed up with other neurological problems such as Parkinson’s Disease and Multiple Sclerosis, both are chronic and scary.
-LNB is often overlooked or unrecognized because the small numbers of specialists and research of this condition.
+LNB is often overlooked or unrecognized because of the small numbers of specialists and research of this condition.

 Symptoms of LNB

 LNB occurs in almost 15% of Lyme cases.
-It usually starts with a backpain that radiates down the legs.
+It usually starts with a back pain that radiates down the legs.
 This is followed by tingling sensation, numbness, and weakness.

 Lyme infected individuals may also experience facial nerve palsy, where one side of the face is temporarily paralyzed.
-Most recover after few weeks to months of treatment, but some may retain this symptom for the rest of their life.
+Most recover after a few weeks to months of treatment, but some may retain this symptom for the rest of their life.

 How does the infection reach the brain?

 It is purported that Lyme disease-causing bacteria cross the blood-brain barrier by slithering through the thin membrane or by means of trans-cellular passage.